dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/dependency-injection.md

 Custom code can be added to a server-side Blazor app to detect server-side disposable transient services in an app that should use <xref:Microsoft.AspNetCore.Components.OwningComponentBase>.
 This approach is useful if you have any concern that developers working on a Blazor app in the future register and consume one or more transient disposable services in the app, including services added by libraries.
 Demonstration code is availble in the [`dotnet/blazor-samples` GitHub repository](https://github.com/dotnet/blazor-samples/tree/main).

+:::moniker-end

 :::moniker range=">= aspnetcore-8.0"

-Inspect the following in any version of the `BlazorSample_BlazorWebApp` sample:
+Inspect the following in .NET 8 or later versions of the `BlazorSample_BlazorWebApp` sample:

 :::moniker-end

-:::moniker range="< aspnetcore-8.0"
+:::moniker range=">= aspnetcore-6.0 < aspnetcore-8.0"

-Inspect the following in any version of the `BlazorSample_Server` sample:
+Inspect the following in .NET 6 or .NET 7 versions of the `BlazorSample_Server` sample:

 :::moniker-end